-We made the change(s) you requested to your tax return for the tax year specified on the notice.
-You owe money on your taxes as a result of the change(s).
+We made the changes you requested to your tax return for the tax year on the notice.
+You owe as a result of the changes.

 What you need to do

-- Pay the amount owed by the date on the notice's payment coupon.
+- Pay the amount you owe by the due date on the notice's payment coupon.

 - Make payment arrangements if you can't pay the full amount you owe.

-The notice says "Based on the information you provided, we changed your 20XX Form 1040 to correct your:..." but I don't remember sending any change to IRS.
-How can I find out what IRS received to initiate this change?
+The notice says, "Based on the information you provided, we changed your 20XX Form 1040 to correct your:...," but I don't remember sending any change to IRS.
+How can I find out what you received to make this change?

-Please contact us at the number listed on the top right corner of your notice for specific information about your tax return.
+Call us at the toll-free number listed on the top right corner of your notice.

 What do I say when I call the IRS?

-Mention that you received a CP22A notice with a balance due and you need to review your account with a customer service representative.
+Mention that you received a CP22A notice with a balance due and you need to review your account.
 Be sure to have a copy of your notice and your tax return before you call.